 The Importance of Disaster Preparation for People with Disabilities

-Recently, my family along with millions of other people in Texas and other parts of the South were struck by a vicious winter storm.
+Recently, my family and millions of other people in Texas and other parts of the South were struck by a vicious winter storm.
 This incident has left many in our state without power.
 Plus, many homes, including mine, were damaged due to pipes freezing and bursting.

 Tips for Disaster Preparation for People with Disabilities

 As you begin your preparations, think about designating a specific area of your home as your “emergency” area.
 You can store all the items you need in bags or boxes.
-Make it something that’s easy for either you or someone you trust like a caregiver to get to quickly in case you need to leave your home.
+Make it easy for you or someone you trust, like a caregiver, to get to quickly in case you need to leave your home.